-9. Alcohol is widely consumed in the UK population; levels of alcohol in breastmilk are close to those in the mother's blood stream3.
-The government therefore advises that breastfeeding women should not drink more than 1 or 2 units of alcohol once or twice a week.
+9. Alcohol is widely consumed in the UK population; levels of alcohol in breast milk are close to those in the mother's blood stream2.
+The government therefore advises breastfeeding women should not drink more than 1 or 2 units of alcohol once or twice a week.

-10. In line with the 2012 statement, the COT sees no reason to change the current advice to government regarding alcohol and breastfeeding, which it confirms.
+10. In line with the 2012 statement, the COT sees no reason to change the current government advice regarding alcohol and breastfeeding.

-11. As children aged 0 to 5 years would not be consuming alcohol directly, the current statement does not require any further assessment of alcohol in this age group.
+11. As children aged 0 to 5 years would not be consuming alcohol, the current statement does not require any further assessment of alcohol in this age group.